apache/sling-site/src/main/jbake/content/documentation/development/getting-and-building-sling.md

 A quick guide for getting the Sling source, then building and running the resulting Sling instance; either without or with Eclipse.

 Note that you don't *have* to build Sling yourself, if you don't need the bleeding-edge stuff you can get prebuilt binaries from the [Downloads](/downloads.cgi) page.
-But those, especially the launchpad runnable jar, are not released often and can be outdated.
+But those, especially the starter runnable jar, are not released often and can be outdated.
 In case of doubt, build it yourself as shown below or ask on the Sling users mailing list.

 Note that building the Sling starter application does not rebuild all of the modules contained in it.
 If you want to